AI Summary of Peer-Reviewed Research

 • No significant prevalence difference was found between legal and unauthorized entry routes into Egypt.

-• The authors call for culturally sensitive mental health screenings and psychosocial interventions.
+• The authors call for culturally sensitive mental health screening and psychosocial interventions.

 Disclosure